All anti-national forces that want to halt country's progress against AAP: Arvind Kejriwal | Politics

 He urged people to join the AAP in order to make India the number one country in the world.

-He said the AAP's ideology is based on three pillars -- die-hard honesty, patriotism and humanity -- adding that the aim of the party is to make India the number one country in the world.
+He said the AAP's ideology is based on the three pillars of die-hard honesty, patriotism and humanity, adding that the party's aim is to make India the number one country in the world.

-''It is time to remember the AAP's ideology.
-There are three pillars of the AAP's ideology -- kattar imandari (die-hard honesty), kattar patriotism and humanity,'' Kejriwal said.
+''I congratulate everyone.
+The almighty wants us to do something for the country,'' Kejriwal said while reminding the party volunteers about the three pillars of its ideology -- undying honesty, patriotism and humanity.

+''The hope of crores of people from the AAP has now turned into faith.
+People have given us a huge responsibility and with the blessings of the god, we will honestly discharge it,'' he said.

-He thanked all those who contributed to the AAP's growth and helped it achieve the national party status, and remembered his party colleagues Manish Sisodia and Satyendar Jain who are currently lodged in jail.
+Kejriwal lauded all those who contributed to the AAP's growth and helped it achieve the national party status, and remembered his party colleagues Manish Sisodia and Satyendar Jain who are currently in jail.

-Kejriwal told the AAP volunteers to be prepared to go to jail if need be and said those who are scared of it should quit the party.
+He told the AAP volunteers to be prepared to go to prison if need be and said those scared of it should quit the party.

+''I will be lucky if every drop of my blood is shed for the country,'' Kejriwal said.

+Asserting that the AAP's success in bringing about a positive change in the country's politics, he said the party has shown others how to win elections honestly.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)